We Offer Illinois BASSET Certification Online Now

 DUI penalties for those 21 and over:

-2nd Conviction A minimum 5 year loss of driving privileges.
-Possible imprisonment for one year, but 48 hours mandatory jail time, or 100 hours of community service if in 5 year-period.
-A $2500 fine.
+2nd Conviction A minimum five-year loss of driving privileges, possible imprisonment for one year, but 48 hours mandatory jail time, or 100 hours of community service if within five years, and a $2500 fine.

-3rd Conviction Class 2 felony with a minimum 10 years loss of driving privileges.
+3rd Conviction Class 2 felony with a minimum of 10 years loss of driving privileges.
 Possible imprisonment for 3-7 years.
-If given probation, possible 30 days of community service.
-A possible fine up to $25,000.
+If given probation, it is possible to have 30 days of community service.
+A possible fine of up to $25,000.

-2nd Conviction Revocation of driver’s license for a minimum of 5 years or until the age of 21.
+2nd Conviction Revocation of driver’s license for at least 5 years or until age 21.
 Possible imprisonment for one year.
-Mandatory 2 days jail time or 100 hours community service if in a 5-year period.
-A fine up to $2,500
+Mandatory two days jail time or 100 hours community service if in 5 years.
+A fine of up to $2,500

 3rd Conviction Class 2 felony with loss of driving privileges for 10 years.
 A possible 3-7 years prison term.
-If given probation, possible 30 days of community service.
-A fine up yo $25,000
+If given probation, it is possible to have 30 days of community service.
+A fine of up to $25,000

 ILLINOIS DRIVERS LICENSE AND ID CARDS

-Start and get your Basset Certification from basset.servingalcohol.com Preventing underage sales of alcohol begins with properly checking identification.
-Illinois drivers licenses and identification cards (ID’S) have been redesigned to prevent tampering.
-The new licenses and ID’s are color coded, consisting of security film and is laminated in plastic to deter any forgery or alteration.
-Tampering is easier to spot and the new licenses and ID’s are more durable.
+Start and get your Basset on the fly Preventing underage sales of alcohol begins with properly checking identification.
+Illinois drivers’ licenses and identification cards (IDs) have been redesigned to prevent tampering.
+The new licenses and IDs are color-coded, contain security film, and are laminated in plastic to deter any forgery or alteration.
+Tampering is easier to spot, and the new licenses and IDs are more durable.

-If you are not sure of an ID’s authenticity you have the right to refuse service.
-It would be helpful to have an ID checking guide on the premises of all 50 states.
+You can refuse service if you are unsure of an ID’s authenticity.
+It would be helpful to have an ID-checking guide on the premises of all 50 states.

-New, digital driver’s license and ID cards were issued in February of 1998.
+New digital driver’s licenses and ID cards were issued in February 1998.

 Features include:

-• The Illinois logo is blue print.
-The photos have a blue background and a dark blue box that says either A drivers licenses or ID Carding white.
+• The Illinois logo is the blueprint.
+The photos have a blue background and a dark blue box that says either A driver’s license or ID Carding white.
 On the top left is written Jesse White- Secretary of State.

 • The Illinois driver’s license expires on the driver(s) birthday.

-• On the left side of the driver(s) license and ID, Illinois is printed in blue.
+• Illinois is printed in blue on the left side of the driver(s) license and ID.

 Illinois BASSET license is currently required in the following IL counties (as of July 1, 2018):